mshubat/galaxy_data_mines/README.md

 <img src="https://i.pinimg.com/originals/56/85/cd/5685cdbaacb0b043347c34113b206a92.jpg" alt="space"/>

-This project is focused on comparing two popular astronomical datasets: NED and SIMBAD.
-We will initially be looking at a test-bed galaxy's object entries and comparing their classifications in an automated fashion.
-Based on such an analysis we hope to generate useful metrics and results which give a clearer view of how the classifications compare between the two resources.
-Ultimately this tool could be used by researchers to see how other datasets compare between NED and SIMBAD and provide some insight into accuracy.
+This project is focused on comparing two popular astronomical datasets: [NED](https://ned.ipac.caltech.edu) and [SIMBAD](http://simbad.u-strasbg.fr/simbad/).

+This tool can be used to compare NED and SIMBAD objects from common regions (via coordinates) or object names ("M83"), to see how the classifications given to common objects in each system compare

+The workflow looks like:
+1. Data
+   1. via local data *or*
+   1. via online search
+1. Compute
+   1. matches object in dataset by coordinates
+   1. compares objects classes between NED & SIMBAD
+1. Display
+   1. via exported table *or*
+   1. via graphical display

+More project details will be added here soon.
+For now, you can read the initial project proposal below to get a sense of the impetus behind this tool.

 ## Project Plan